sicss-cmu/2025-materials/README.md

 This folder includes resources from both the lecture and hands-on session:
 - **Network Analysis** (Wednesday, May 14 – 10:30 AM and 2:00 PM)

-Learn the basics of network structure, centrality, and community detection, with applications in social science research.

 ---